 A warning before you get started: custom Alyx content often uses late-game mechanics, items and characters, and will probably spoil lots of the game, including the ending.
 Don’t go any further if you haven’t finished the campaign and want to avoid spoilers.

-The release of the official Steam Workshop modding tools by Valve made mods and custom maps a lot easier for everyone.
+The release of the official Steam Workshop modding tools by Valve made mods and custom maps a lot more accessible for everyone.
 Not only do the tools make the modding process smoother, but they also streamline the installation and start-up process for players.
 The Workshop tools are incredibly well-integrated with the game, and you can find and install mods and maps entirely within VR if you want to.

 Finding Maps and Mods